Do Billiard Balls Wear Out? What You Need to Know

 Billiard balls wear out due to the friction produced during the shot.
 Cue balls tend to wear out faster because they’re used for every shot and are struck with the cue tip, whereas the object balls don’t receive as much abuse.

-Depending on the quality of the balls being used, how often you play, and the environmental conditions they’re exposed to, billiard balls last between one to three years.
-High quality billiard balls made from phenolic resin, however, will last much longer before needing to be replaced, usually between five to eight years.
+Lower-quality balls last between one and three years.
+High-quality phenolic resin balls last much longer before needing to be replaced, usually between five and eight years.

-All billiard balls will eventually wear out, regardless of what preventive measures you put in place.
-However, there are certain things you can do to extend their lifespan.
-Here’s what you should do to get the most out of your current set.
+All billiard balls will eventually wear out, no matter what preventive measures you put in place.
+But cleaning them regularly, keeping them away from heat and direct sunlight, and starting with quality phenolic resin will get the most life out of your current set.

 For more on this topic, check out how to play pool, pool table reviews, pool cue reviews, billiard game types, and best cues for beginners.